w3c/webextensions/proposals/dark_mode_extension_icons.md

 ### Known Consumers

-The associated and linked bug has 48 stars and 31 comments.
+The Chromium bug has a significant amount of developer interest.

 ## Specification